esmero/archipelago-deployment/README.md

 This will give you an admin user with archipelago as password (!change this if running on a public instance!)

-Note: You don't need to/nor should do this more than once.
+Note: About Steps 2-3, you don't need to/nor should do this more than once.
 You can destroy/stop/update and recreated your Docker containers and start again, `git pull` and your Drupal will persist once you passed `Installation complete` message.
 All other container's data is persistet inside the "persistent/" folder inside this cloned repository.
 Drupal and all is code is visible and stable inside your web/ folder.

 Optional: create a demo user using drush
 ```Shell